CarstenKnop/SmokeMachineTimer/FogMachineRemoteControl/SPECS.md

 - Limitation (from Seeed XIAO ESP32C3 wiki): Only D0–D3 support deep-sleep GPIO wake.
 - Our mapping means only UP (D1/GPIO3) and DOWN (D2/GPIO4) can wake the device.
 - The # (GPIO9) and * (GPIO10) buttons cannot wake from deep sleep on this board.
+- Firmware routes the long (* ~3 s) STAR hold through the normal Auto Off pipeline: it blanks the OLED, calls the shared `maybeEnterDeepSleep()` helper, and enters deep sleep once the display is dark.
+The wake mask still covers UP/DOWN only, so users must tap those buttons to resume.

 Fix suggestions if you need #/* to wake: